- The Academic Program

 If parents are to be out-of-town and students are to be left with a sitter or a friend, parents should notify the upper school office.
 This information is needed in case of emergency.

 The Parents Newsletter is published by the school under the direction of the director of communications.
-It is sent to all Pembroke Hill parents via e-mail at the end of each month except in July.
+It is sent to all Pembroke Hill parents via email toward the end of each month except in June.

-The upper school principal writes a letter each midterm and at semester that is emailed to parents with student grades.
+The upper school division head writes a letter each midterm and at semester that is emailed to parents with student grades.
 This letter updates parents on the various happenings in the upper school.

 The school’s website, www.pembrokehill.org, is a wonderful source of information.
-Parents will also find information about admissions, the calendar, division specific info and sports schedules and directions to away games.
+Parents will also find information about admissions, the calendar, division specific info and sports schedules.